 Patients and data collection

-Patients with histologically confirmed HER2 positive metastatic or unresectable adenocarcinoma of the stomach or gastro-oesophageal junction cancer who received trastuzumab-based chemotherapy as first-line treatment at our hospital between July 2011 and December 2017 were included in this study.
-The patients were classified into two groups according to intratumoral HER2 heterogeneity, and their clinicopathological findings, clinical responses, progression free survival (PFS) and overall survival (OS) were compared between both groups.
+Patients with histologically confirmed HER2-positive metastatic or unresectable adenocarcinoma of the stomach or gastroesophageal junction cancer who received trastuzumab-based chemotherapy as first-line treatment at our hospital between July 2011 and December 2017 were included in this study.
+The patients were classified into two groups according to intratumoral HER2 heterogeneity, and their clinicopathological findings, clinical responses, progression-free survival (PFS) and overall survival (OS) were compared.
 Furthermore, the predictive factor for clinical response and prognostic factor were analyzed using multivariable analyses.
 We extracted clinicopathological findings such as age, sex, tumor diameter, tumor location, macroscopic tumor type, tumor markers, Eastern Cooperative Oncology Group performance score, TNM stage, metastatic site, chemotherapy regimen, histological type of endoscopic biopsy specimen, HER2 positivity, survival outcomes from our prospectively collected database and medical records.
 Biopsied specimens stained by IHC were reviewed and assessed for their intratumoral HER2 heterogeneity by two pathologists (A.K. and T.K.).

-Those patients who received gastrectomy prior to chemotherapy and patients who received chemotherapy without trastuzumab were excluded.
+Patients who received gastrectomy prior to chemotherapy and patients who received chemotherapy without trastuzumab were excluded.
 Clinical response was evaluated according to new response evaluation criteria in solid tumors (RECIST guideline ver.
-1.1) for the patients with measurable metastatic lesions[13].
-The onset of PFS was defined as the start of chemotherapy and tumor progression was evaluated by imaging techniques and physical examination.
-Tumor progression dates for the patients who received radical gastrectomy after good clinical response to chemotherapy were defined as the date of first recurrence after surgery.
-Tumor staging of gastric and EGJ type III tumor was followed by the Union for International Cancer Control TNM classification of 7th edition for gastric cancer and tumor staging of EGJ type II tumor was followed by that for esophageal cancer[14].
+1.1) for patients with measurable metastatic lesions[13].
+The onset of PFS was defined as the start of chemotherapy, and tumor progression was evaluated by imaging techniques and physical examination.
+Tumor progression dates for patients who received radical gastrectomy after good clinical response to chemotherapy were defined as the date of first recurrence after surgery.
+Tumor staging of gastric and EGJ type III tumor followed the Union for International Cancer Control TNM classification of 7th edition for gastric cancer, and tumor staging of EGJ type II tumor followed that for esophageal cancer[14].
 Tumor histology was assessed according to the Japanese Classification of Gastric Carcinoma[15], with well and moderately differentiated adenocarcinoma and papillary adenocarcinoma classified as differentiated type, and poorly differentiated adenocarcinoma, signet ring cell carcinoma, and mucinous carcinoma classified as undifferentiated type.

 Treatment schedules

-Chemotherapy regimens were capecitabine or 5-fluorouracil plus cisplatin with trastuzumab (XPT/FPT) before Sep, 2015 and S-1 plus oxaliplatin with trastuzumab (SOXT) after Oct, 2015.
-XPT or FPT regimens were followed as ToGA study regimen[1].
-SOXT regimen was followed as G-SOX study regimen in combination with trastuzumab; oxaliplatin was administered intravenously 100 mg/m2 on day 1, while S-1 was administered orally 80 mg/ m2 for 14 d followed by a 7-d rest.
+Chemotherapy regimens were capecitabine or 5-fluorouracil plus cisplatin with trastuzumab (XPT/FPT) before September 2015 and S-1 plus oxaliplatin with trastuzumab (SOXT) after October 2015.
+XPT or FPT regimens were followed a ToGA study regimen[1].
+SOXT regimen was followed according to the G-SOX study regimen in combination with trastuzumab; oxaliplatin was administered intravenously 100 mg/m2 on day 1, while S-1 was administered orally 80 mg/ m2 for 14 d followed by a 7-d rest.
 This schedule was repeated every 3 wk.
 Trastuzumab was given by intravenous infusion at a dose of 8 mg/kg on day 1 of the first cycle, followed by 6 mg/kg every 3 wk until disease progression[16].

 HER2 immunohistochemistry and fluorescence in situ hybridization

 All endoscopic biopsy samples were fixed in neutral buffered 10% formalin.
-Formalin-fixed paraffin-embedded tumor samples were examined for HER2 using IHC and fluorescence in situ hybridization (FISH) in case of HER2 score 2+.
+Formalin-fixed paraffin-embedded tumor samples were examined for HER2 using IHC and fluorescence in situ hybridization (FISH) when the HER2 score was 2+.